-The developments in mental capacity and Deprivation of Liberty continue to progress, with the Mental Capacity (Amendment) Act 2019 due to be implemented late 2020, a new code of practice which is eagerly awaited, and significant changes to how deprivation of liberty is managed in the future being introduced.
+The developments in mental capacity and Deprivation of Liberty continue to progress, with the Mental Capacity (Amendment) Act 2019 due to be implemented in April 2022, a new code of practice which is eagerly awaited, and significant changes to how deprivation of liberty is managed in the future being introduced.
 The context of the COVID-19 restrictions and what this means for BIA practice will be explored, and participants will be updated on the progress of the new legislation as far as is practical in the current climate.

 This one-day programme is designed as a peer learning experience and refresher, providing detailed updates and a reflective space to support BIA’s and DoLs doctors in practice and deliver the requirements of continued learning as required by the MCA/DoLS regulations for assessors.

 A combination of learning methods will be used